Phi Alpha Honor SocietyPage address: http://sbs.mnsu.edu/socialwork/organizations/phialpha.html

 BSSW Membership Criteria

-- Admitted to the BSSW program/social work major and enrolled in or have successfully completed SOWK 441: Intro.
-Generalist Social Work Practice
+- Admitted to the BSSW program/social work major AND currently enrolled in or have successfully completed SOWK 441 Generalist Social Work Practice.

-- Have earned at least 3.3 overall GPA for courses taken at, or transferred to, MSU, Mankato AND have achieved at least a 3.3 social work GPA, including foundation courses
+- Have earned at least overall 3.3 GPA AND have achieved at least a 3.3 social work GPA, including foundational general education courses required in the major.

-- Agree to participate in Phi Alpha Eta Alpha chapter meetings and activities and perfrom 3 hours of community service each semester.
+- Agree to participate in Phi Alpha Eta Alpha chapter meetings and activities and perform 3 hours of community service each semester.

 MSW Membership Criteria